Changissnz/selfinterest/README.md

 the past and in store.
 How can currency compensate those that have experienced those things against their will, now monetarily valued by the currency?
 A great deal of a factor on the usage of currency is the exchange should be agreed on by the two ends of sender and receiver.
 But that is the ideal case.
-And in practice, as already stated, currency is powered by the terms of the valuation market, and this representation of value, as inanimate as it is, is beholden to the powers above it, in which human beings from many walks of life can contribute their judgments and proclivities towards its practice, demonstrated by stock market activity.
+In practice, as already stated, currency is powered by the terms of the valuation market, and this representation of value, as inanimate as it is, is beholden to the powers above it, in which human beings from many walks of life can contribute their judgments and proclivities towards its practice, demonstrated by stock market activity.
 The concept of "capitalism" has